dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 All fields are required except `available-versions`, `default-version`, and `expiration-date`.

 If `available-versions` is provided, `default-version` is required, and vice versa.
-Version numbers must be integers.
+Version numbers must be an ascending sequence of consecutive integers starting from 1.

 If `expiration-date` is provided, it must be an [`xsd:dateTimeStamp`](http://www.datypic.com/sc/xsd11/t-xsd_dateTimeStamp.html).
 All feature toggles should have expiration dates except for long-lived ops toggles like `fast-bar` above.